-5.5.3 Level 2 and Above Laboratory Evaluation
+5.5.3 Level 1+ and Above Laboratory Evaluation

-For Level 2 and above, the Vendor will choose a FIDO Accredited Security Laboratory to perform Security Evaluation by reviewing the Vendor Questionnaire and performing the Security Test Procedures [Test Procedures].
+For Level 1+ and above, the Vendor will choose a FIDO Accredited Security Laboratory to perform Security Evaluation by reviewing the Vendor Questionnaire and performing the Security Test Procedures [Test Procedures].
+Penetration testing is part of the security evaluation by the FIDO Accredited Security Laboratory at levels L1+, L3 and L3+.